micahkepe/blog/content/gitconfig/index.md

 1. Branches are sorted alphabetically

-2. Branches are listed as a row (no matter how many branches you have)
+2. Branches are listed as a single column (no matter how many branches you have)

    So if we have a ton of branches, we'll get output like this on `git branch`: